jmgress/futureofswe/slides/Slides.md

 - Learn agentic systems, system thinking, and architecture
 - Embrace change: experimentation and transparency
 - Grow internal champions for AI adoption

 ---

+# From Asking to Advising: A New AI Interaction Paradigm

+- Stop building chatbots.
+Start building outcomes.
+- Don’t make users *ask*—let AI *advise*
+- Systems should anticipate needs, not just respond
+- The future UX is ambient, embedded, and contextual

+---